Bartlesville Radio » News » Bartlesville Public Schools Expands Career Path Programs for the Next School Year

 Tom Davis

-Appearing on COMMUNITY CONNECTION, Bartlesville Public Schools Superintendent Chuck McCauley announced some academic expansions for the 2025-2026 school year, with a focus on career and technical education programs.
+Appearing on COMMUNITY CONNECTION, Bartlesville Public Schools Superintendent Chuck McCauley announced some class expansions for the 2025-2026 school year, with a focus on career and technical education programs.

-McCauley said, "Due to growing student interest, BPS is adding a fourth agricultural education teacher and will begin offering ag courses to seventh graders for the first time.
-With full-time ag instructors now planned for both Central and Madison middle schools, as well as two at the high school, the district is in a good position to have one of the largest agricultural programs in Oklahoma."
+McCauley said, "Due to growing student interest, BPS is adding a fourth ag education teacher and BPS will begin offering ag courses to seventh graders for the first time.
+With full-time ag instructors now planned for both Central and Madison middle schools, as well as two at the high school, the district is in a good position to have one of the largest ag programs in Oklahoma."

 In addition to ag, the construction and aviation classes are also seeing growth.
 Construction enrollment is expected to top 150 students, prompting the addition of a second-level class and another teacher.
 Aviation continues to grow with the launch of Aviation IV next year and potential plans for a second teacher to meet that demand.